 The high level of turnover is odd for a team coming off a couple of postseason appearances in a row and David Stearns had a lot of work to do to fill the roster spots left vacant.
 At one point the 40-man roster was down to just 32 players, but they did a good job filling the gaps while also keeping their payroll just over $100M.

-Their first big signing was a bit of a confusing one as they picked up Avisaíl García.
+Their first big Brewers signing ahead of the opening day was a bit of a confusing one as they picked up Avisaíl García.
 While Garcia is a talented outfielder, they already had great starters and strong depth in the outfield.
 Seems this is just a case of Stearns seeing a talented player at a good price and snatching him up through 2020.
 Not a bad insurance policy when two of your outfield starters in their mid-30s.
 Next up were Brett Anderson and Josh Lindbloom, who will be relied upon to eat up innings either as starters or out of the bullpen.
 While neither are close to superstar talent, this was a necessary move to build their rotation depth with consistency.
 Anderson is a well-known name in the league but the casual fan might not have ever heard of Josh Lindblom.
 This would be due largely in part to the fact that he spent the majority of his last five years in the South Korean league.
 What makes this interesting is that he won their version of the Cy Young the last two years in a row and was the outright MVP in 2019.
 He is no spring chicken at 33 years old, but the Brewers were willing to take a flier on such a talented maybe.